Tips for Moving With Your Pets

 Before the Move

-Be sure your new place is pet-friendly: One of the top reasons people give up their dogs and cats is due to a move, according to a study by the National Council on Pet Population Study and Policy.
-Firstly, be sure your new home allows pets, and then think about your specific pet’s needs, such as a yard, minimal stairs (depending on your pet’s physical needs or abilities), a safe neighborhood and places for cats to perch, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
+One of the top reasons people give up their dogs and cats is due to a move, according to a study by the National Council on Pet Population Study and Policy.
+You’ll want to be sure your new home allows pets, and then think about your specific pet’s needs, such as a yard, minimal stairs (depending on your pet’s physical needs or abilities), a safe neighborhood and places for cats to perch, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
 “It’s also worth noting pet-friendly areas in the neighborhood, such as dog parks, shops and restaurants,” says Joan Harris, director of training and canine behavior for PAWS Chicago.
 “This is always a good indicator that the neighborhood is welcoming and open to your four-legged companion.”

-Grab your pet’s records: Before transporting your pet, you’ll want to be sure you have a copy of his or her records.
-This will be necessary should you have to go to the vet along the way, and is also good to have on you when you see a local vet.
-Also be sure, prior to moving day, according to the Humane Society, that your pets have updated ID tags.
+Before transporting your pet, you’ll want to be sure you have a copy of his or her medical records, including current medications and proof of vaccinations, says the American Medical Veterinarian Association (AMVA).
+This may be helpful should you have to go to the vet along the way, and it’s also good information to have on hand when you see a vet near your new home.
+American Humane recommends that your pets have updated ID tags prior to the move, and, if your pet is microchipped, be sure to update that information as well, says AMVA.

-Protect your pet from fleas and ticks: If you’re moving out of state, remember that different states have different flea and tick concerns.
+If you’re moving to a new state or region, remember that different areas have different flea and tick concerns.
 Depending on the state’s weather conditions and humidity, fleas and ticks can be a greater threat than you and your dog are used to.
-Check out the flea activity in your new location; Weather.com is one source of this info.
-And regardless, it’s probably a good idea to talk to your animal’s veterinarian about flea prevention pre-move, just in case.
+While these parasites can be an issue year-round, check this map from the American Kennel Club to see when they are most active near your new home.
+It’s probably a good idea to talk to your animal’s veterinarian about flea prevention pre-move, just in case.
+The ASPCA also notes that basic yard care, such as mowing the lawn, raking up leaves and removing tall weeds, may help keep fleas and ticks away from your property and pet.

 On Moving Day

-Predict pet stress: Before the movers arrive or before you start loading boxes into the moving truck, put your pets in a quiet room with the door shut.
+Before you start loading boxes into the moving truck, put your pets in a quiet room with the door shut.
 This will ensure that your cat or dog won’t get scared and try to make a speedy dash for the door while the truck is being loaded, the ASPCA suggests.

-Locate pet-friendly hotels in advance.
-For a long-distance move, book a reservation at a pet-friendly hotel along your route.
-Some major hotel chains offer pet-friendly accommodations; a quick online search can help you find a place to stay along your route.
+For a long-distance move, American Humane recommends booking a reservation at a pet-friendly hotel along your route.
+Some major hotel chains offer pet-friendly accommodations — a quick online search can help you find a place to stay along your route.

 After the Move

-Let your pets adjust one room at a time: Get them off to a good start by allowing them to adjust to one room — their “den” — which should include their favorite toys, familiar blankets, treats, water and food bowls, and a litter box for cats, Harris says.
-When they seem comfortable, gradually introduce them to other rooms in the house, while keeping some doors shut, the ASPCA suggests.
+Get them off to a good start by allowing them to adjust to one room — their “home base” — which should include their favorite toys, familiar blankets, treats, water and food bowls, and a litter box for cats, the ASPCA says.
+When they seem comfortable in that space, the ASPCA suggests gradually introducing them to other rooms in the house while still keeping some doors shut.

 Uprooting your life and the life of your pet can be stressful, but it can also be exciting.
 Cover all of your pet-relocating bases — from pre-move to post-move — and you and your pet will be thriving in your new home in no time.